Our Commitment to Value

 Item

-The new rate adjustments will support large-scale projects to help make your utility services more reliable and resistant to storms, as well as providing the capacity to serve a growing community and protect our environment for generations to come.
+JEA’s rates are not only designed to align revenue with the cost of providing reliable services to our customers, but also to support continued investments in infrastructure to help make our services more reliable and resistant to storms, as well as providing the capacity to serve a growing community and protect our environment for generations to come.

 Environmental Impact